I. C. Vissarion: Final years and death

-At the time, Ion Antonescu's dictatorial regime consulted Tudor Arghezi for its project regarding propaganda films; Arghezi recommended that Vissarion, a "folk and folkloristic author in good standing", be used as a screenwriter.
-However, this was just a few months before Arghezi's critique of Antonescu's alliance with Nazi Germany, which resulted in his being interned.
-Vissarion's final contributions include a 1943 tract, Energie mecanică în lumea în care ne găsim ("Mechanic Energy for This World We Now Inhabit"), comprising his original designs for motors, pumps, watermills, and boats.
-At the time, Vissarion was also considering fitting bathhouses with energy converters, hoping to turn "mechanic energy" as produced by the movement of bathwater into heat and electricity for public consumption.
-Few copies have survived, largely because the publisher's storage room was destroyed in an air raid.

-Ahead of the general election in 1946, Vissarion appeared in public as a backer of the left-wing National Democratic Front.
-He also made stops in Găești, helping to set up a literary circle named after Ion Stancu, a local hero of the Romanian Communist Party.
-At home, he received the cartoonist Valentin Vasiliu, who did his portrait in tempera (Vissarion used the occasion to show off portraits of his done by others, including Neagu Rădulescu).
+At home, Vissarion received the cartoonist Valentin Vasiliu, who did his portrait in tempera (Vissarion used the occasion to show off portraits of his done by others, including Neagu Rădulescu).
 A local tradition claims that, in early 1948, he welcomed the celebrated author Camil Petrescu on his estate; according to Ghilimescu, this visit may have familiarized Petrescu with the landscape, which is depicted in his historical novel Un om între oameni.
 Vissarion spent autumn 1947 burning down some of his books on a large pyre, which resulted in the definitive destruction of "a large portion of his manuscripts".
 Scholar Florin Manolescu believes that this decision was taken "in a moment of annoyance" when Vissarion felt overcome by a "sense of failure".